 The Nautical Mile, as a unit of measurement, was first defined as an international standard in Monaco in 1929 at the First International Extraordinary Hydrographic Conference.
 Prior to that, there was no international standard for measuring distances either while traveling in water or, or more importantly, over water.

-The United States did not adopt the Nautical Mile as its standard measurement in 1929 but did jump on board in 1954 and recognize this internationally-used standard.
+The United States did not adopt the Nautical Mile as its standard measurement in 1929, but did jump on board in 1954 and now recognizes this internationally used standard.
 (A nautical mile, logically based on the circumference of the earth, is equal to one minute of latitude and is slightly longer than a statute mile which is a land measurement.)

 Nautical Miles Versus Statute Miles